Jacquard 04: Extending The Data Model

 seems like a good place to stop.
 Next time, we’ll actually implement

-the first Account
+the first Account and Post classes!

 As always, the code for Jacquard is available on Github.
 Patches are welcome; share and enjoy.